Jeff Zucker: WarnerMedia News & Sports

+Resignation

 On February 2, 2022, Zucker resigned from CNN.
 In his resignation letter, Zucker acknowledged that he did not disclose a consensual relationship he had with CNN's Executive Vice President and Chief Marketing Officer, Allison Gollust, when it began.
 The relationship was made public in early January 2022 during the network's investigation into Chris Cuomo.
 Following his resignation from CNN, Zucker also resigned from his position as chief of WarnerMedia News & Sports.

+RedBird IMI

+In December 2022, Zucker was named an executive with Redbird IMI, a consortium with majority funding from Sheikh Mansour bin Zayed Al Nahyan, Vice President of the UAE.
+The consortium is a joint venture between Gerry Cardinale's RedBird Capital Partners and International Media Investments, a media investment fund backed by the United Arab Emirates.
+The position also includes an active role in the XFL, a professional football league partially owned by RedBird.

+The consortium's planned purchase of The Telegraph, a prominent British newspaper, has caused controversy in the United Kingdom, as concerns were raised that the newspaper would be coming under the control of an autocratic state.

+In April 2024, RedBird confirmed it would withdraw its takeover plans, stating they were "no longer feasible".

 Personal life

 In 1996, Zucker married Caryn Stephanie Nathanson, then a supervisor for Saturday Night Live, with whom he has four children; the two divorced in 2017.

-Diagnosed at ages 31 and 34 with colon cancer, Zucker successfully underwent surgery twice and chemotherapy after the first surgery.
+Diagnosed in 1996 and 1999 with colon cancer, Zucker successfully underwent surgery twice and chemotherapy after the first surgery.
 In July 2018, Zucker took a six-week leave of absence from CNN to recover from heart surgery.

+Zucker was an executive in residence at Columbia Business School.